jonamar/carrots/README.md

 # Carrots

-A tool designed to calculate the total kilograms of carrots ordered from Lufa Farms over time.
+Welcome Lufavores!
+I made us a playful tool designed to calculate the total kilograms of carrots ordered from Lufa Farms over time.

 ## Overview